wso2-attic/ballerina-integrator/README.md

 When communicating with an external service, the travel agency service sends separate requests for all the available resources in parallel.

-The travel agency service checks all three airlines available in parallel and waits for all of them to respond.
+The travel agency service checks if all three airlines available in parallel and waits for all of them to respond.
 Once it receives the responses, it selects the airline that has the lowest cost.
-Refer to the below code segment attached, which is responsible for the integration with the airline reservation service.
+Refer to the following code snippet, which is responsible for the integration with the airline reservation service.

 ```ballerina
 // Airline reservation